Abel-S/Projects/README.md

 # Projects
-Projects that I have undertaken, whether by self-initialization or by commission
+A collection of projects that I have undertaken, whether by self-initialization or by commission Grouped by Languages (where possible, or the language used most)